 Socio-Economic Status and Language Development

-Since moving to Sheffield, I have become interested in the relation between SES and Language Development and its consequences for school readiness.
+Upon moving to Sheffield, I became interested in the relation between SES and Language Development.
 Although there are well established correlations between SES and, for example, vocabulary size, the basis for this association is not well understood and there is relatively little evidence about what practical steps could be taken to promote preschool language development.
 I'm interested in using properly controlled intervention studies to test causal hypotheses.
 We are currently working to answer questions such as:

 How is SES measured?
 How do different indices correlate with measures of language learning?